When Dark Matter Heats Up: A Model-Independent Search for Non-Cold Behavior: Results

 \section{Results}

-In this section, we present the reconstructions of $w_{\rm DM}$ using various combinations of the aforementioned datasets and GPR approaches: kernel-based (non-parametric) and model-independent.
-First, we reconstruct $w_{\rm DM}$ using CC, Pantheon+, and CC+Pantheon+.
-Then, we incorporate BAO data from DESI Data Release 1 (DESI-DR1) and DESI Data Release 2 (DESI-DR2), performing additional reconstructions with CC+DESI-DR1, DESI-DR1+Pantheon+ (DESI-DR2+Pantheon+), and CC+DESI-DR1+Pantheon+ (CC+DESI-DR2+Pantheon+),\footnote{For the BAO data from DESI, we have considered both DR1 and DR2 measurements in order to examine whether the latter makes any changes in the reconstructions compared to the former.} resulting in a total of nine dataset combinations.
-BAO data incorporates $r_d$; therefore, reconstructions using BAO are not fully non-parametric or model-independent.\footnote{During the reconstructions using BAO from DESI, we have used the measurements of $D_M/r_d$ as in~\cite{DESI:2024mwx,DESI:2025zgx}; therefore, we need to provide a specific value of $r_d$ by hand.} This, however, does not discourage us from examining the effects resulting from the inclusion of DESI BAO when combined with CC and Pantheon+.
+In this section, we present the reconstructions of $w_{\rm DM}(z)$ using various combinations of the aforementioned datasets and GPR approaches: kernel-based (non-parametric) and parametric.
+First, we reconstruct $w_{\rm DM}(z)$ using CC, Pantheon+, and CC+Pantheon+.
+Then, we incorporate BAO data from DESI-DR1 and DESI-DR2 and performed additional reconstructions with CC+DESI-DR1, DESI-DR1+Pantheon+ (DESI-DR2+Pantheon+), and CC+DESI-DR1+Pantheon+ (CC+DESI-DR2+Pantheon+),\footnote{For the BAO data from DESI, we have considered both DR1 and DR2 measurements in order to examine whether the latter makes any changes in the reconstructions compared to the former.} resulting in a total of nine dataset combinations.
+As BAO data incorporates $r_{\rm d}$, therefore, reconstructions using BAO are not fully non-parametric.
+This, however, does not discourage us from examining the effects resulting from the inclusion of DESI BAO when combined with CC and Pantheon+.